 Signs that you may in need of a dental filling to address cavities in the teeth can be tooth pain and tooth sensitivity.
 Speak with our team today at Dental Group of Evergreen Park today if you believe you're in need of a dental filling!

-Proven to help protect the biting surface of your and fight decay, dental sealants are a preventative and routine dental treatment that add a protective layer to the tooth enamel, helping protect the crowns and biting surface of your teeth from decay, cavities, and the acidic effects of food and beverages.
-Even when practicing a strong oral health regimen, there are simply areas of this biting surface that traditional brushing can't fully protect.
-Sealants offer additional protection from decay and cavities forming on the biting surface of the tooth.
+Dental sealants are a preventative and routine dental treatment that add a protective layer to the tooth enamel, helping to protect the crowns and biting surface of your teeth from decay, cavities, and the acidic effects of food and beverages.
+Dental sealants have been shown to help protect the biting surface of your teeth and fight decay.
+There are simply some parts of this biting surface that conventional brushing can't entirely protect, even while following a strict oral hygiene plan.
+Sealants provide extra defense against tooth decay and cavities developing on the biting surface.

 Both adults and kids can benefit from dental sealants, and even children as young as early grade school years or earlier can safely receive them.